 Mitchell has previously worked to demonstrate the expertise of Australia’s young nuclear generation with the international nuclear, particle accelerator, and medical physics communities.
 As Vice President of AusYGN he seeks to broaden the member base across all nuclear disciplines to be able to represent the breadth of Australia’s expertise while creating connections and opportunities for members within the wider domestic and international communities.

-Julian is a Reactor Instrumentation and Control engineer at ANSTO, where he manages the OPAL reactor Control System as a member of OPAL engineering.
+Julian is a Reactor Instrumentation and Control engineer at ANSTO, where he manages the OPAL reactor control system as the leader of the OPAL I&C group.
 He joined ANSTO as a graduate after gaining his degree in Engineering, with his work now focusing on the continuous improvement to reactor facility utilisation and operability, as well as the guidance and mentoring of his team.

 Julian seeks to expand the AusYGN network and support AusYGN’s role as a valuable platform for networking and professional development.
 Through his involvement with AusYGN, Julian hopes to encourage young professional innovation in nuclear-related science and engineering.

 Kaitlyn is a Chemical Engineer in the ANSTO Graduate Program.
 She studied at the University of Sydney and completed honours in Chemistry at Monash University.
 During her studies Kaitlyn was an intern at the CSIRO, Sydney Water and in the Minerals business unit at ANSTO.